 Examples:

-When used correctly (like in the examples here), PractiTest will recognize the syntax: BDD scenario outline
+When used correctly (as shown in these examples), PractiTest will recognize the syntax.

 You can add as many steps and example rows as you like.
 The name you give the Scenario/Scenario Outline will be the name of the entire test and vice versa.